Seaside will join Manzanita and Cannon Beach as the third coastal town with free wheelchair access for visitors.

 “I’ve walked down the Prom and seen people with mobility issues looking out at the beach wishing they could get out there,” Anderson said.
 “It’s just heartbreaking to see.”

-Anderson, whose daughter is a person with a disability, said he is a “huge advocate” for all people experiencing disabilities.
+Anderson, whose daughter has a disability, said he is a “huge advocate” for all people experiencing mobility challenges.

 Anderson researched the Cannon Beach wheelchair program initiated in 2017 by the Haystack Rock Awareness Program and the Cannon Beach Chamber of Commerce.